 Detailed description.
 All operations use procedure get to search for a key k, which starts from the root, and returns two nodes, curr and prev, which is the parent of curr (Line 15).
 The procedure also returns a direction, indicating whether curr is the left or right child of prev, and the tag of prev that is associated with direction.
-If the key k exists in the sub-tree rooted at start, then curr is the node containing k.
-If the key does not exist, curr = \perp and prev is the last node found in the search.
+If the key k exists in the tree, then curr is the node containing k.
+If the key does not exist, curr $= \bot$ and prev is the last node found in the search.
 All operations executed by get are wrapped with rcu_read_lock and rcu_read_unlock creating a read-side critical section (Lines 2 and 14).